plmcdowe/Cisco-and-Bash/README.md

 >>   sh fip a
 >>    # "FIPS: No key installed."
 >>   sh fip s
->>    # "Switch and Stacking are not running in fips mode"
+>>    # "Switch and Stacking are not running in FIPS mode"
 >> ```
 >> <b><ins>Easy enough, we'll check based on 'not' and 'no'.
 Let's skip ahead to the complete function</ins>:</b>
 >> ```bash